 People agree to a car accident settlement for many reasons.
 Sometimes, it’s in their financial best interests.
-Other times, the victim simply wants closure and would rather avoid litigation and possible trial.
+Other times, the victim simply wants closure and would rather avoid a lengthy wait for a personal injury trial.
 No matter your motivation, you need to be particularly cautious about settlement.
-Once you sign settlement paperwork, you can’t change your mind.
+Once you sign settlement paperwork, you typically can’t change your mind.

 How Much Can I Collect in Damages?